vsayer/blu/README.md

 # blu
 *Balance the Load for UDP*

 Blu balances a UDP traffic load coming from a set of origins destined for a set of termini.
-In short, it is a **UDP Load Balancer**.
+In short, it is a **UDP Load Balancing Router**.

 ## Install
 Install blu as you would any other Go program: